Congress to grill US internet giants over disinformation - RFI

 - Self-made mess? -

-Milanesi said she expected the tech executives to play up investments, hiring, and measures put in place to fight abuses such as the spread of disinformation, while "avoiding the elephant in the room" of having enabled the harmful misconduct.
+In prepared testimony released on Wednesday, the tech executives played up efforts to fight abuses such as the spread of disinformation.

+Such talk avoids "the elephant in the room" of having enabled the misconduct, according to Milanesi.

-"If I have to hire seven people to sweep up the broken glass from the bulls in the china shop, if I let them in in the first place I don't get brownie points for cleaning up the mess," Milanesi said.
+"If I have to hire seven people to sweep up the broken glass from the bulls in the china shop, if I let them in in the first place I don't get brownie points for cleaning up the mess," the analyst said.

 Stakes for the tech giants are high: Multiple senators back a Safe Tech Act, which would reform legislation favored by the companies which is meant to protect them from being held responsible for the content posted on their platforms.